xtephan/Cars/README.txt

 * Windows 8 x64
 * Unity Pro 3.5
 * MonoDevelop
+* Android 4.0.4 with HTC Sense,

 Known issues:
+* Game is not optimised for mobile
 * [FIXED] Pedals might be offset due to not implementing a liquid design
-* Accelerometer is not implemented yet
+* [FIXED] Accelerometer is not implemented yet
-* Game is not optimised for mobile
 * [FIXED] Maximum Speed is not set
 * [FIXED] No Collision with the Trees
 * [FIXED] Camera is not following the car